jchenprogramming/Bioinformatics/README.md

 # DiffSeqAnalysis

 DSA is an assistive bioinformatics tool designed for RNA differential gene expression analyses here at the University of North Carolina Charlotte.
 With the help of HTSeq/NOISeq/topGO, the program utilizes data from RNA sequencing (SAM), single nucleotide polymorphisms (VCF), and gene features (GTF) to compare expression patterns between crossed species.
+The goal of this tool is to distinguish the activated genes during cross-species breeding and streamline the differences in expressed mechanics.

 # Features